akshayr-privacera-github/paig/docs/mkdocs/docs/integration/vectordb/milvus.md

 Detailed instructions for inserting data with dynamic fields can be found in milvus documentation [here](https://milvus.io/docs/enable-dynamic-field.md#Insert-dynamic-data).

 ## Setup

+### 1. Create Vector DB

+Log in to the PAIG portal and navigate to **Application > VectorDB**.
+Click the **CREATE VECTOR DB** button in the top right corner.
+Select **Milvus** as the type and complete the required details to create a new VectorDB.

+!!! info "**Enable User/Group Access-Limited Retrieval** (Optional)"
+    Once the Vector DB is created, go to the **Permissions** tab and enable the **User/Group Access-Limited Retrieval** option.
+    This ensures that only authorized users and groups can retrieve data from the Vector DB, based on the users and groups specified in each record of the Milvus collection.

+### 2. Create AI Application

+Navigate to **Application > AI Application** and click the **CREATE APPLICATION** button in the top right corner.
+Fill in the required details and, under **Associated VectorDB**, select the VectorDB created in the previous step to link the application with the VectorDB.

+### 3. Download Application Configuration File

+Navigate to the application you created in the previous step and click the **DOWNLOAD APP CONFIG** button in the top right corner.
+Save the downloaded configuration file in a folder named `privacera` within the root directory of your application.

+### 4. Initialize PAIG Client

 To enable data governance for Milvus in your application, include the following code snippet during the application's startup phase.
 This ensures that data governance policies are consistently enforced throughout the application's lifecycle.